 The ideal ratio of coffee grounds to water really depends on your personal taste, but a good starting point is about two tablespoons of coffee for every six fluid ounces of water.
 As you get more accustomed to the drip coffee process, you may end up tweaking the ratio to be stronger or more diluted, or whatever suits your personal taste.

 You’re also going to want to your drip time to last around 5 minutes, which allows the hot water to interact with the coffee grounds for long enough to produce a fully developed and extracted result.
 Again, many models of automatic drip machine do not allow you to adjust the brewing time.
 If your coffee grounds are coarser, you may need to lengthen the brewing time a little, and if your coffee grounds are finer, you might want to shorten the brewing time a little.

-If you don’t have a burr grinder, or just prefer to use pre-packaged coffee grounds, a paper filter will work better for you.
+If you don’t have a (see my burr grinder post), or just prefer to use pre-packaged coffee grounds, a paper filter will work better for you.
 Don’t skimp on the filter quality — a thick, dense paper filter will provide the best results.
 Cheaper, thinner, flimsier filters are prone to breaking, which can cause disaster, but are also not as great at infusing aromatic oils and flavors into your finished cup of coffee.